ray-project/ray/doc/source/serve/deployment.rst

 To deploy a Ray Serve instance you're going to need several things.

 1. A running Ray cluster (you can deploy one on your local machine for testing).
-To learn more about Ray clusters see :ref:`ray-cluster-index`.
+To learn more about Ray clusters see :ref:`cluster-index`.
 2. A Ray Serve instance.
 3. Your Ray Serve endpoint(s) and backend(s).